-CMCE priorities: Ancillary activity test, access to UK and EU trading venues, CCPs and TRs Latest developments & CMCE action Next steps The third round of negotiations on the future EU-UK partnership were held remotely between 11 May and 15 May.
-Following the conclusion of the third round of negotiations, the EU's chief negotiator Michel Barnier issued a public statement outlining the outcome of the talks.
+Brexit CMCE priorities: Ancillary activity test, access to UK and EU trading venues, CCPs and TRs Latest developments & CMCE action Next steps The fourth round of negotiations on the future EU-UK partnership commenced on 2 June 2020 with little indication of substantive progress.
+Prime Minister Boris Johnson and I July 2020 - Deadline to agree on an extension to the transition Commission President Ursula von der Leyen are due to meet in late June to discuss how period to proceed with negotiations.
+Thus far, seemingly fundamental differences are preventing the EU and UK negotiating teams from reaching broad agreement on the contours of the future relationship.
+The high-level meeting between Johnson and Von der Leyen will be crucial to breaking the current impasse in negotiations and/or reaching a decision on the need for an extension of the transition period.
 Progress in the negotiations continues to be hampered by the divergent approaches of the EU and the UK.
-Whereas the EU insists that progress be pursued on all issues in parallel, the UK would prefer to focus on select issues of greatest interest to the UK and where meaningful progress can be made.
-Echoing the comments made by Mr Barnier following the second round of negotiations, the EU has continued to criticise the UK's apparent unwillingness to engage on several key questions such as the level-playing field.
+Whereas the EU insists that progress be pursued on all issues in parallel and as part of a comprehensive agreement, the UK would prefer to focus on select issues of greatest interest to the UK and where meaningful progress can be made.
+The EU has continued to criticise the UK's apparent unwillingness to engage on several key questions such as the level-playing field.
 In response, David Frost has stressed in a letter to Michel Barnier dated 18 May that, rather than being unwilling to engage, the UK merely disagrees with the approach to the talks adopted by the EU.
 Moreover, the UK is frustrated by the unwillingness of the EU to remove technical barriers to trade such as sanitary standards on animal products.
 Further divergences persist on the question of the level-playing field and EU access to UK fishing waters.
 Arrangements for the governance of the future partnership provide an additional sticking point alongside difficult negotiations on police and judicial cooperation in criminal matters.
-Despite the lack of substantive progress during the second and third rounds of negotiations, the UK Government is maintaining the position that it will not ask for an extension of the transition period.
-The deadline to jointly agree on an extension to the deadline is 1 July 2020.
-This is despite reports that Prime Minister Boris Johnson has expressed concern at the negotiations' prospects for success.
-The Prime Minister is expected to urge the European Commission and EU27 leaders to devote more attention to the negotiations in an effort to make more substantive progress in the coming weeks.
-I June 2020 - Fourth negotiating round to begin.
-I July 2020 - Deadline to agree on an extension to the transition period